ymm-tech/thresh/Documentation/README_EN.md

 ### Second、Thresh Features And Overall Architecture

-The original intention of the Thresh project was to provide a completely cross-terminal dynamic solution based on Flutter, with performance reaching or even better than React Native, coupled with its multi-terminal rendering consistency and the upcoming Google Fuchsia system default development language is Flutter , Both show that Thresh will be full of imagination in the future, and it will also be a long-term alternative to React Native.
+The original intention of the Thresh project was to provide a completely cross-terminal dynamic solution based on Flutter, with performance reaching or even better than React Native, coupled with its multi-terminal rendering consistency and the upcoming Google Fuchsia system default development language is Flutter , shows that Thresh will be full of imagination in the future.

 #### 2.1、 Main features